ausinch/check_backup/README.md

 # check_backup
 Nagios check.
 On this server all backs create a one line status file in a status directory.\
-This check looks at that result,  Nagios displays the result.\
+This check looks at that file,  Nagios displays the result.\
-For a green Ok status the file must contain **Success** and not be older than ẁarn_level`
+For a green Ok status the file must contain **Success** and not be older than `warn_level`

 Below we see all backups were successful but 2 machines are in a critical state as the backups occured longer than parameter `crit_level`